Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 that simplify the calls to methods and constructors later.
-Method `main()` connects to a remote node and passes it as a parameter to the constructor of class `Auction`, that installs `io-takamaka-code-examples-auction-@takamaka_version.jar` inside it.
+Method `main()` connects to a remote node and passes it as a parameter to the constructor of class `Auction`, that installs `io-hotmoka-tutorial-examples-auction-@hotmoka_version.jar` inside it.
 It stores the node in field `node`.
 Then the constructor of `Auction` creates an `auction` contract in the node and calls method `placeBids()` that uses the inner class `BidToReveal` to keep track of the bids placed